PBR

 ParameterDescription

-Gloss variation on fabric at different angles
+Sheen variation on fabric surface at different angles

 Enabling Sheen

-• Select the material and adjust parameters:
+• Select the material and adjust the corresponding parameters to get the desired effect:

 ParameterDescription